TeamTeenTitans-Spring2020/Cathedral_Escape/README.md

 ## Characters
-Through the Cathedral, there is no one here but monsters, ranging from a Human Skeleton, Undead Hound, Zombie to even a Vampire Queen.
+Throughout the Cathedral, there is no one here but monsters, ranging from a Human Skeleton, Undead Hound, Zombie to even a Vampire Queen.

 ## Game Commands
 | Command           | Description                                                                                                |